-Some high tech organizations are designing open floor plans and employing "hot desking," whereby employees aren't given permanent desk spaces.
+In regards to office spaces, some manufacturers are designing open floor plans and employing "hot desking," whereby employees aren't given permanent desk spaces.
 Companies are also trading traditional conference rooms for "huddle rooms"—small, flexible spaces for team and client collaboration.
-According to Forrester**, nearly 50% of hi-tech companies have implemented some form of open collaborative workspaces, either in place of traditional offices and desks, or in addition to them.
+According to Forrester**, nearly 50% of manufacturers have implemented some form of open collaborative workspaces, either in place of traditional offices and desks, or in addition to them.

 Space-saving & Collaboration Ideas to Consider